 *6.3 Roles and Responsibilities of Landlords and Grazing Operators

 Those authorizing such planning must also identify who will be responsible for conducting the required monitoring (usually the Landlord, with supplementary monitoring by the Grazing Operator).
 Describe which staff members of the Landlord, managing agency, Grazing Operator, and consultants will be responsible for all steps in monitoring and adaptation of plans.
 The Subcommittee strongly recommends employing professional expertise to lead plan development and conduct the monitoring.
 Those authorizing such planning must identify who will pay for such services (usually the Landlord).
-See related discussion in Chapter V. CERTIFIED RANGELAND MANAGERS, below.
+See related discussion in Chapter V. CERTIFIED RANGELAND MANAGERS.

 7.0 Summary of Requirements and Recommendations